 The only thing that is clear is that the sulfite discussion isn’t going away anytime soon—rather, it’s just re-emerged with another layer of complexity.

-Diana Hawkins is a Certified Sommelier with a MSc in Wine Science who worked at top Chicago restaurants including the James Beard Award-winning Lula Cafe and three-Michelin-star Alinea.
+Diana Hawkins is a Certified Sommelier with an MSc in Wine Science who’s worked at top Chicago restaurants, including the James Beard Award-winning Lula Cafe and three-Michelin-star Alinea.
 In 2017, she traded in her wine key for a pair of work boots and moved to Aotearoa New Zealand to pursue a winemaking career.
-She works as an assistant winemaker and is in the process of developing her own wine brand, Responsible Hedonist.
+She works as an assistant winemaker and as head winemaker for her own wine brand, Responsible Hedonist.
+She completed her WSET Level 3 Award in Wine with Distinction and dreams of becoming a Master of Wine.
+When not exploring the wine world, Diana loves listening to music, kayaking around Waiheke Island, and practicing yoga.